 The above curve, of "greatest interest," manifestly can only be roughly representative of the facts.
 The data are not sufficiently accurate to indicate a difference between the sexes in this regard, a difference which probably exists.
 But allowing for obvious sources of error, the curve indicates, with a high degree of probability, that the culmination of the puzzle aspect of the mental play instinct falls in the immediate prepubertal stage of growth.
 It marks the close of the period just preceding adolescence.
-Curiously enough the culmination coincides with the period of highest "specific intensity of life"-that is, the period when "children attain and pass the flood tide of growth and of their vitality, as measured by their power to resist death."
-"In respect to specific intensity of life, that of girls maintains a relatively high level from 9 to 12, inclusive, culminating at 11 to 13, while that of boys maintains a high level from 10 to 15, having its culmination at 12 and 13.2 The greater surplus of energy at this period may be one reason for the greater puzzle interest.
-But most important is the neurological evidence.
-With decrease in rate of growth of bulk of the brain at about the 9th year, at which time its weight is not far short of what it is to be throughout life, it is fair to assume a priori that the systems of cortical association fibres now begin to develop more rapidly.
+Curiously enough the culmination coincides with the period of highest " specific in-and pass the flood tide of growth and of their vitality, as measured by their power to resist death."1 "In respect to specific intensity of life, that of girls maintains a relatively high level from 9 to 12, inclusive, culminating at 11 to 13, while that of boys maintains a high level from 10 to 15, having its culmination at 12 and 13.2 The greater surplus of energy at this period may be one reason for the greater puzzle inter-But most important is the neurological evidence.
+With est. decrease in rate of growth of bulk of the brain at about the 9th year, at which time its weight is not far short of what it is to be throughout life, 3 it is fair to assume a priori that the systems of cortical association fibres now begin to develop more rapidly.
 And, indeed, Wernicke states that at about the 12th year there is a marked increase in the medullation of these fibre-systems, which must be present before there is great activity of reason.

 Experimental data concerning growth of reasoning power, though, as yet, all too meagre, furnish corroboration for the above neurological assumption.
-Hancock4 finds ability to solve arithmetical problems to vary with the rate of growth.
-Girls show a decreased rate at 9 or 10 and 13; boys at 8 and 14.
+Hancock4 finds ability to solve arithmetical problems to vary with the rate of Girls show a decreased rate at 9 or 10 and 13; growth. boys at 8 and 14.
 The 12th year in both sexes is therefore a period of rapid improvement.
-Mrs. Barnes5 finds the power "of legitimate and imaginative inference" to have strongly developed at 12 and 13.
+Mrs. Barnes5 finds the power " of legitimate and imaginative inference" to have strongly developed at 12 and 13.
 "On the critical side the power is rare, but when present, clear and strong from the age of thirteen and upwards."
-Such evidence, whatever modificapp.
-261-268.
+Such evidence, whatever modifica-

-1 Hartwell: "Report on Physical Training," Boston, 1894, pp. 50-51.
+1Hartwell: "Report on Physical Training," Boston, 1894, pp. 50-51.

 2 Ibid., p.
 51. 3 Donaldson: "Growth of the Brain," New York, 1895, p.
-104. 4 J. A. Hancock: "Children's Ability to Reason," Ed.
+104. "Childron's Ability to Reason," Ed.
+Rev., 4J.
+A. Hancock: "Children's Ability to Reason," Ed.
 Rev., 1896, pp. 261-268.
+5 "The Development of the Historical Sense in Children," Part I, tions later researches may impose, points to a rapid and considerable expansion of "elaborative" mental processes in this period.
+It is thus an intellectual age par excellence.1

-5 "The Development of the Historical Sense in Children," Part I, Studies in Education, No. 2, p.
+Studies in Education, No. 2, p.
 52.